Slashy-Slasher/Statistics-Library-2/README.md

    **SaltPlotSmootherAPI(JAVA):**

-        Program that creates, salts and then smooths data using my own methods and Apache Commons and JFreeChart
+        Program that creates, salts and then smooths data using my own methods +Apache Commons and JFreeChart

    **SaltPlotSmootherLibrary(JAVA):**